 How to find the leaks in your conversion funnels

 Throughout this article we’ll be referencing reports from Google Analytics.
 Google Analytics is a free and accessible analytics tool, which is why we use it for demonstrations and examples.
-If you have a Shopify store, click here to learn about additional reports and analytics available to you.
+If you have a Shopify store, learn about what additional reports and analytics are available to you.

 There are three funnel-related reports in Google Analytics, which you can use to find leaks in your conversion funnels:

 - Funnel visualization report (Conversions > Goals > Funnel Visualization).
 This is the most basic report, which shows you a visual overview of your funnel, depending on the goal selected.

 - Goal flow report (Conversions > Goals > Goal Flow).
 This shows the most accurate path to conversion.
 Plus, it’s a bit more flexible than the funnel visualization because it allows you to use advanced segments and date comparison.

 - Reverse goal path report (Conversions > Goals > Reverse Goal Path).
 This shows you your actual funnels.
 Here, you’ll discover funnels you didn’t even know existed.
 Essentially, you’ll see the three pages visited prior to conversion.

 When reviewing these reports, ask yourself where visitors are exiting the funnels most often.
 These are the “leaks” you need to fix.
 To improve your conversion rate, you’ll need to figure out how to plug those leaks and keep more visitors in your funnels.

 Between the three reports above, you should be able to quickly spot problem areas in your funnels.
 So, how do you plug the proverbial leaks?